thanif/Doubly-Linked-List-Stack-and-Queue-Implementation-in-C-/README.md

 # Doubly-Linked-List-Stack-and-Queue-Implementation-in-C-Plus-Plus

-# The following provides a description of the functions to be implemented for the List class.
+# The following provides a description of the functions for the List class.

 # List()
 This is the default constructor for the doubly linked list